chap0szn/SYSTEM_HACKiNG/remote-access.md

 **MSFvenom** is a penetration testing tool used to create payload for exploitation and post-exploitation.

-we make use of the help page of MSFvenom to craft a proper malware
+we make use of the help page of MSFvenom to craft a proper malware.
 ```
 msfvenom -h
 ```
-A proper malware has 4 parts; Payload , Platform, Encoder & File format
+A proper malware has 4 parts; Payload , Platform, Encoder & File format.

-To list out multiple payloads, platform, encoders on the MSFvenom page, we use the command
+To list out multiple payloads, platforms, encoders on the MSFvenom page, we use the command;
 ```
 msfvenom -l payloads
 ```